Filipino-American cuisine: Coconut

+Filipino American Food at Celebrations

+Celebrations and festivals are a key part of the Filipino American lifestyle and culture.
+There are particular dishes at these celebrations that hold important significance for Filipino Americans.
+For example, adobo, pansit, and léchon.
+Adobo includes braised meat, vinegar, and garlic, but there are several variations of it depending upon the ingredients available.
+Pansit consists of noodles with seafood, meat (pork or beef), poultry (chicken), or vegetables and herbs and spices.
+Lechón is a whole, roasted pig.
+Lechón leftovers are used as ingredients in other Filipino dishes, including adobo.
+Some of these dishes also hold symbolic significance like pansit which means long life.

+Dessert is also an important part of celebrations with dishes like kakanin or leche flan present at these gatherings.
+Kakanin is a rice cake eaten daily as a snack, but it is also served at celebrations and gatherings.
+Leche flan is a caramel custard made using eggs and milk.

 Filipino American health

 Food and health

 A 2012 study across Asian American subgroups in Southern California (Chinese, Filipino, Korean, Japanese, and Vietnamese Americans) found that Filipino Americans self-reported the highest body mass indexes (BMIs).
 This is because after the migration of Filipinos to the U.S. their diets changed and showed to have increase in energy-dense food, processed food, decrease in fruits, vegetables.

 This seems to have has a negative effect on the body leading to increase body weight and other health-related problems.
 Specifically in Filipino American diets, there was an increase in milk, meat consumption, less starchy food and snacks.
 This increase in eating by Filipinos has led to an increase in the calorie intake.
 This increase was almost doubled and along with it was a double in protein consumption and triple consumption of fat.

-U.S. and Canada
+United States and Canada

 There was a study done in Canada on the average Filipino woman's health focusing mainly on the idea of body size, eating, and health.
 Western culture has spread an idea that there is a concept of "healthy" and this concept in terms of woman would be that there is an association with being thin is attractive and vice versa for being fatter.
 The study was then analyzed and what was found is that there was a risk of being "fat" associated with eating rice and an association of being thinner when watching fat and rice.